 As Simeon put so well, “Administrators will likely see PRO as a great investment.
 Art teachers should enter the meeting with the confidence in their own value and in the value of a resource that pays for itself many times over.”
 After all, PRO will boost morale, reduce employee turnover, and fulfill governmental requirements for personalized professional development.
 What administrator could say no to that!?

 Before your meeting, it’s a great idea to reach out to other art teachers in your district.
-AOE’s Chief Growth Officer, E.J.
+AOEU’s Chief Growth Officer, E.J.
 Caffaro, spelled out why this is so important.
-“Since art teachers don’t get to see each other very often, they might think they are the only ones who have discovered AOE.
+“Since art teachers don’t get to see each other very often, they might think they are the only ones who have discovered AOEU.
 Most likely, other art teachers in the district are reading this same article and also thinking about asking their admins for access to PRO.”

 Plus, as Simeon told me, “If multiple teachers are united in the belief that PRO is a valuable resource for them and their growth as teachers, they have a stronger voice with their leadership.”